-- install or repair any meter or service connection for reticulation, or to disconnect stop or restrict the provision of any service. - 6.5.2 The Developer / owner pay the assessment rates on the Original property till it is registered in the Deeds office as a new property in a new owner's name.
-The original property will be reduced pro rata (value per m2 of original value times the size of the departing property) - 6.5.3 Developer will supply the Council with the meter information of each stand within 7 days after it is occupied.
+- 5.5.1 Developers will install services, including meters to each stand according to council's standards - 5.5.2 The Developer / owner pay the assessment rates on the Original property till it is registered in the Deeds office as a new property in a new owner's name.
+The original property will be reduced pro rata (value per m2 of original value times the size of the departing property) - 5.5.3 Developer will supply the Council with the meter information of each stand within 7 days after it is occupied.